How to Manufacture a Product

 Step 5: Obtain Multiple Quotes

 Now, it’s time to dive deeper into the potential prospects.
-This means narrowing down certain questions that are imperative to have cited when moving forward.
+This means identifying and asking certain questions that are imperative to have cited when moving forward.
 For example, if there are any payment conditions, sample costs, and even offers for the first batch of minimal order quantities.
+The information collected at this step will support subsequent decision-making processes.

 Step 6: Order a Sample